-In our testing and learning phase, we’d like to work with a diverse range of partners in all four nations in with the following characteristics:
+We’d like to work with a diverse range of partners in all four nations, with the following characteristics:

-- already delivering some form of money guidance;
+- already delivering some form of money guidance at

-- pragmatic, collaborative with an understanding of our objectives;
+- pragmatic, collaborative and with an understanding of our pilot objectives

-- customer range: from young adults through to older people and a
+- customer/service user range from young adults through to older people, and

-- spread of geographic locations, settings, infrastructures and money guidance levels.
+- with a range of geographic locations, work settings, and infrastructures.